 3. Lack of Trust in Science

-Since its science telling us that climate change is real, some people who don’t believe in science also don’t accept the evidence it offers.
+Since science tells us that climate change is real, some people who don’t believe in science also don’t accept the evidence it offers.

 Despite the extensive research done and facts provided, some people still believe that science has no place in the creation and control of the universe.
 A 2014 study showed that around 23% of Americans believed that there’s no global warming, while a whopping 54% don’t believe that it’s human-caused.